Amii911/Amii911/README.md

 # Aminat Adebayo 👋
 Hi!
 I am a full stack Software Engineer.
-I have a passion for problem-solving, thinking critically, egearness to learning something new, collaborating with other coders,  and spending countless hours debugging.
+I have a passion to problem-solve, think critically, eagerness to learn something new, collaborate with other coders, and spend countless hours debugging.

 ## Technologies:
 - Languages: JavaScript · Python · Java · HTML · CSS